SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 * Now the model is updated at fixed predictions steps.
 This could be changed to adaptive steps depending on the feedback loop of the prediction errors.
 Or when new time series enter the measurements, make adaptations to the model.

 ### In which other fields would you see applications for similar prediction challenge and solutions?
 Forecasting has applications in a wide range of fields where estimates of future conditions are useful.
-Not everything can be forecasted reliably, if the factors that relate to what is being forecast are known and well understood and there is a significant amount of data that can be used very reliable forecasts can often be obtained.
-Other fields of applications are supply chain management, economic forecasting, earthquake prediction, egain forecasting, sales forecasting, weather forecasting, flood forecasting, Meteorology and many others ... .
+Example of other fields of applications are supply chain management, economic forecasting, earthquake prediction, egain forecasting, sales forecasting, weather forecasting, flood forecasting, meteorology and many others ... .

 ### What would you recommend to young data scientist or students who want to be succesful?
-I would suggest to start with a study of various data science topics.
-Andrew Ng’s course is an excellent place to start.
-Getting your hands dirty with appropriate feedback is the next step if you want to get better.
-Kaggle is of course an excellent platform to do so.
-I am very impressed with the quality and general atmosphere on the forum and would suggest everyone to start competing!
+I would suggest to start with a study of various data science topics. <a href="https://www.coursera.org/learn/machine-learning" target="_blank"><b>Andrew Ng’s course </b></a> is an excellent place to start.
+Getting your hands dirty with appropriate feedback is the next step if you want to get better. <a href="www.kaggle.com" target="_blank"><b>Kaggle </b></a> is of course an excellent platform to do so.

 I look forward to your comments and suggestions.